wp-plugins/woopra/readme.txt

 Q. How do I get an API Key?
 A. If you have downloaded this and have never signed up, please visit http://www.woopra.com to sign up.
 Once your site is approved you can get your API key from your members section.

+Q. I can not see anything under 'Woopra Analytics' even though I have an API Key.
+A. Make sure your site is registered exactly like it should be in the Woopra Members area.

 == Changelog ==

+= 1.4.2 (08-24-09) =

+* [NEW] New SuperTab - Tagged Visitors - You can aggregate by name.
+More options to come in the future.
+* [NEW] New Option - Auto Timeout - Up to 600 seconds (Default) for manually setting the timeout.
+* [CHANGE] Changed to the new javascript convention.
+No change it what is outputed.

 = 1.4.1.1 (07-23-09) =